kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Digression: Dirty debugging techniques <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------

 Of course, there are many debugging techniques.
-When I started with PHP, there was no `try except` mechanism, so I had to develop my own, basically with some kind of echo construction.
-I can show any kind of variable and any number of them plus any kind of arrays and objects.
+When I started with PHP, there was no `try except` mechanism, so I had to develop my own, basically with some kind of echo construction -- of course, what else?
+That's fine, I can show any kind of variable and any number of them plus any kind of arrays and objects.

-If there should be some new desire, I'd just enhance my function.
+And if there should be some new desire, I'd just enhance my function.
 Actually, it is a small set of functions.
 In CodeIgniter, they reside in a helper file.

 When exceptions were introduced in PHP, I wasn't convinced that this concept would give me any advantage, and since then I have seen many examples, but never made it a habit -- in fact I don't use them at all.
 They are fancy and they are cool, but I need ad hoc debugging techniques, and this is overkill.
 I didn't even use them back in times when I was programming in VC++ and Delphi, although they were highly recommended to me by a very gifted colleague.